panopset/src/docs/ci.md

   * PV: new version.
   * RV: prior version.
 * Update docs/vh.html.
+* Verify SITE_DN is where you want to publish:

     ../p.sh

-Verify SITE_DN is where you want to publish.
+* next:

     ./generateVersion.sh
     ../u.sh

 Follow instructions in the comments of

     code/shoring/pom.xml